Maruf1075/Smart_Farming/README.md

-# Smart_Farming
+# Development of a Smart Irrigation System using IoT Sensor Data
-Development of a Smart Irrigation System using IoT Sensor Data.
  This is my thesis project.